Coach using experience and demand research to choose a coaching niche

 The Fix: Get ridiculously specific.
 Instead of “women entrepreneurs,” try “female service-based business owners making $100K-$500K who are stuck working 60-hour weeks and want to scale without burning out.”

 How do I niche down without losing clients?
 Here’s the counterintuitive truth: the more specific you get, the more people will feel like you’re speaking directly to them.
-You’ll actually attract more of your ideal clients.
+You will make it easier for right-fit clients and referral partners to recognize the offer.

 Mistake #7: You’ve Overcomplicated Your Client Avatar (Or You Have No Idea How to Find Them)